 In 2012, the County of Milwaukee started receiving contributions from the State of Wisconsin for members who were transferred from Milwaukee County to the State of Wisconsin for future service.
 As a result of the agreement between the State and the County, non-vested members of the Retirement System were able to continue to accrue pension benefits with ERS, while they were employed with the State.
 Once the member is vested, they are transferred to the state retirement plan.
-The state employees were required to contribute 4.7% of their wages to ERS, and the state contributed the same percentage to the County for 2012.
+The state employees were required to contribute 4.4% and 4.7% of their wages to ERS in 2013 and 2012, respectively, and the state contributed the same percentages to the County for 2013 and 2012, respectively.

 The County makes contributions to the Retirement System based upon the Annual Required Contribution ("ARC") and legal requirements, at the discretion of the County Board.
 An actuary hired by the Pension Board establishes the ARC.
 Data used in the determination of the ARC is based upon the prior fiscal year's demographics.
 The actual contribution made to the pension plan is set during the County's budget process and may differ from the ARC as a result of changes in plan provisions implemented subsequent to establishment of the ARC and budgetary restraints.
 During the year, the Retirement System accrues those contributions that the County has included in its current year's budget.
-The County contribution recorded by the Retirement System was \$2,575,955 and \$4,781,364 more than the Funding Contribution Amount for 2012 and 2011, respectively.
+The County contribution recorded by the Retirement System was \$2,682,736 and \$2,575,955 more than the Funding Contribution Amount for 2013 and 2012, respectively.